-The vehicle demonstration could effectively accelerate the project by providing field performance data that would not have otherwise been available.
-Successful completion of the larger VIFET project and commercialization of the technologies is expected to result in 120 million gallons of diesel saved between 2013 and 2020.
-Similarly, emission reductions are estimated at 75.57 tons per year when comparing the electric truck to its diesel counterpart, with a potential aggregate carbon reduction of 1,511,400 tons for the same period (2013-2020).
+Successful completion of the VIFET project and commercialization of the technologies are expected to result in annual savings of 7500 gallons of diesel for each electric truck that replaces a diesel counterpart.
+Similarly, emission reductions are estimated at 75.57 tons per year when comparing the electric truck to its diesel counterpart.

 Grant Agreement Number: ARV-10-020